deerawan/en-docs.behat.org/cookbook/behat_and_mink.rst

     Scenario: Searching for a page with autocompletion Given I am on "/wiki/Main_Page"
-      When I fill in "search" with "Behavior Driv"
-      And I wait for the suggestion box to appear
+      When I fill in "searchInput" with "Behavior Driv" And I wait for the suggestion box to appear
-      Then I should see "Behavior Driven Development"
+      Then I should see "Behavior-driven Development"

 Now, we need to tell Behat and Mink to run this scenario in a different session (with a different browser emulator).
 Mink comes with a special :doc:`hook </guides/3.hooks>`,